dannng/dannng.github.io/docs/digital-archives-technical-glossary.markdown

 - [Cryptographic hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function) (Wikipedia)

 ### ISO file
-An ISO file is a type of logical disk image derived from optical media.
+An ISO file is a type of logical disk image derived from optical media or produced as "pre-burn" files for the production of optical media.
 They usually contain one or more optical media file systems and are associated with the .iso file extension, but do not conform to a file format specification<sup id="a1">[1](#en1)</sup>.
 While the name is derived from the ISO 9660 file system often found on optical discs, they can contain other file systems such as UDF and HFS.

 ### Logical container
 Logical containers are used to store files and file metadata that have been interpreted from their direct-parent [container](#container).
 Logical containers have varying support for [file](#file) metadata, but typically provide a name of a file along with that file's contents.
 For example: